All Guides

 Example: Prevent previous site visitors from seeing and clicking your ads if their profile fit is poor.

-How: Build audiences in Google Analytics using custom dimensions that are populated by the 6sense attributes.
+How: Build audiences in Google Analytics using custom dimensions that are populated by the buying signals data.
 Add these audiences as “excluded” within Google Ads.

 This will allow you to profitably expand your reach.